resolve-works/insight/README.md

 # Insight

-Insight turns data into information, by puttin it into context.
+Insight turns data into information, by putting it into context.
 It allows you to search through a set of documents by keyword, and to prompt a [LLM](https://en.wikipedia.org/wiki/Large_language_model) about sets documents through the use of [RAG](https://research.ibm.com/blog/retrieval-augmented-generation-RAG).